sirthias/swave/docs/src/paradox/usage/show-off/fibonacci.md

 Low-Level Mechanics
 -------------------

-If you are interested, let's understand how this setup works in detail by tracing the initial phase of the stream execution step by step:
+If you are interested, here's how this setup works in detail, explained by tracing the initial phase of the stream execution step by step:

 1. When the stream is started three @ref[stages] begin to actively send signals: the main @ref[Drain] at the very end,